Skip to Content

 How it works

-• Presence entries are stored in Redis with a TTL
+• Presence entries are stored in Redis with optional TTL (if configured)

-• TTL is refreshed while the connection is alive
+• TTL is refreshed via ping/pong heartbeat while connection is active

 💡